Section I: Policy Statement

 Section VIII: Enforcement of this Policy

-Any violation of this Policy shall be deemed a violation of Ursinus College’s Student Code of Conduct and applicable laws.
-All allegations of Hazing, Aggravated Hazing, or Organizational Hazing will be investigated by the college.
+Any violation of this Policy shall be deemed a violation of Ursinus College’s Student Code of Conduct, College policies and/or related applicable laws.
+All allegations of Hazing, Aggravated Hazing, or Organizational Hazing, and any retaliation related thereto, will be investigated by the College.

 Section IX: Sanctions

-Anyone found responsible for violating this Policy may face disciplinary action including dismissal from the College.
-Information about sanctions is available in the Ursinus College Student Handbook.
+Anyone found responsible for violating the provisions of this Policy may face disciplinary action up to and including dismissal and/or termination from the College consistent with College policies and procedures.

 Section X: Institutional Bi-Annual Report